 Establishing universal criteria to identify children with SLDs is historically one of the most controversial issues among researchers and practitioners (Harrison and Holmes, 2012).
-Some of the challenges arise from the heterogeneity and high co-occurrence of SLD with other neurodevelopmental disorders, arbitrariness associated with applying cut-offs along a continuous measure of achievement, as well as federal and local legislature (or lack thereof) guiding definitions or 'cut-off criteria' of SLDs.
+Some of the challenges arise from the heterogeneity and high co-occurrence of SLD with other neurodevelopmental disorders, arbitrariness associated with applying cut-offs along a continuous measure of

+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Nullam sagittis est lorem, et ultrices velit commodo eu.
+Nam ut sollicitudin est. Mauris in pulvinar augue.
+Class aptent taciti sociosqu ad litora torquent per achievement, as well as federal and local legislature (or lack thereof) guiding definitions or 'cut-off criteria' of SLDs.
 Multiple methods for conceptualizing and operationalizing significant academic underachievement based on individual's age and development have emerged.

 The Intelligence-Achievement discrepancy model is an approach to conceptualize the unexpected underachievement and general cognitive abilities associated with SLDs.
-By this method, in order to be considered to have a learning disability, the individual must have a significant difference, or discrepancy, between their IQ and achievement test score.
+By this method, in order to be considered to have a learning disability, the individual must have a significant difference, or discrepancy, between his or her IQ and achievement test score.
 This strategy of identifying SLDs is considered archaic and inappropriate.
 Although the discrepancy definition historically has been a part of an assessment of learning differences, the inclusion of a measure of intelligence is not supported by research and has excluded individuals from being identified as having a learning difference who have, in fact, had reading difficulties.
-(For a review of the evidence see Fletcher, 1992;
+(For a review of the evidence see Fletcher.
+199: